adobe-type-tools/afdko/docs/AFDKO-Overview.md

 This program is the Adobe auto-hinter.
 It can be applied to both OpenType/CFF and Type 1 fonts.
 Works with Type 1 and OpenType/CFF fonts only.
 It uses Just von Rossum's fontTools Python package for accessing and changing the font data.

-### makeOTF
+### makeotf

 This program will build an OpenType/CFF font from a feature file that defines the OpenType layout rules, and overrides for default values, and a font file: a Type 1 font, TrueType font, 'detype1' text version of a Type 1 font, or UFO font and It also requires some other meta-data files.
 It will also build an OpenType/TTF font from a TrueType source font file.

-### makeInstances
+### makeinstances

 This script will generate Type 1 fonts from an MM Type 1 font, using a tab-delimited file to set values in the instances.
-The Adoeb developers now use makeInstancesUFO, but this version is still supported.
+The Adobe developers now use makeinstancesufo, but this version is still supported.

-### makeInstancesUFO
+### makeinstancesufo

 This script will generate UFO fonts from a set of Superpolator master designs.

-### mergeFonts
+### mergefonts

 This program will merge glyphs from one font into another, optionally copying a subset from the source fonts, and changing the names of the glyphs.
 It can also be used to subset and change the glyph names in a font.
 By using the same font more than once as a source with different mapping files, glyphs can be duplicated under other names.
 It can also convert a named-keyed font to a CID-keyed font.

-### rotateFont
+### rotatefont

 This tool will rotate and translate glyphs in a font, including the hints.
 However, hints will be discarded if the rotation is not a multiple of 90 degrees.